MSR Water Products & Treatment Systems Guide

 Backup Water Storage

 Having backup storage can make camp life easier and your filtering chores far more efficient, especially in basecamp and group situations or when your water source is far away.
 Check out our extra burly Dromedary® Bags for expeditions and road trips, or our lightweight DromLite™ Bags for backpacking and other times when space and weight are priorities.
+Gravity systems also allow you filter on-site, and then bring back a full reservoir of dirty water that you can filter on-demand back at camp.

 Plan B for Water Treatment